CPSSD/paranoid/CONTRIBUTING.md

 * **doc/** -- for changes to the documentation.
 * **hotfix/** -- for quick bugfixes.

+Branches must also contain the name of the contributor, i.e. `doc/terry/...`.

 ## Version Numbering ##

 We will be using [semantic versioning](http://semver.org/).
 Every binary will have a separate